routetopa/dockerized-spod/README.md

 ### All-in-one machine
 To install SPOD on a single machine, you need to clone the [SPOD Docker repository](no-url-yet).

-Before deploying the application, you need to configure the environment variables in the `.cenv.example` file in `/docker` directory.
+Before deploying the application, you need to configure the environment variables in the `.env.example` file in `/docker` directory.
 The following table shows the environment variables and their description:
 | Variable | Description |
 | --- | --- |